Lee Lue: Biography

 Lee Lue was born in 1935 to Chong Ger Lee and his wife Pa Vang in the village of Phou Pheng in Xiangkhoang Province, Laos.
 In 1953, Lee Lue's family moved to Xieng Khouang city after the Vietnamese invaded Laos.
 After the war ended in 1955, Lee Lue married Jou and two years later their first child, a son named Nkiag (nickname: Ze), was born and went to Samthong College in 1974.
 Lee Lue studied in Xieng Khouang city and later enrolled in teacher training school.
-In 1959, he took a position as an elementary school teacher in Lat Houng.
+In 1959, he became an elementary school teacher in Lat Houng.
 He was among a handful of Hmong teachers in the entire country.

-As the Secret War was escalating in 1967, Touby Lyfoung and General Vang Pao requested volunteers for flight training in T-28s.
+As the Laotian Civil War or Secret War was escalating in 1967, Touby Lyfoung and General Vang Pao requested volunteers for flight training in T-28s.
 The training took place in Thailand.
 With six months of flight training, Lee Lue and another volunteer, Vang Toua, became the first two Hmong T-28 fighter pilots.
-Lee Lue successfully flew aerial support for ground troops and built a record number of sorties.
+Lee Lue successfully flew aerial support for ground troops and amassed a record number of sorties.

 Away from the war, Lee Lue devoted his time to studying maps, and playing cards with his comrades.
-Prior to his death, Lee Lue had purchased his military uniform and was waiting to receive the rank of major.
+Prior to his death, Lee Lue had purchased his military uniform and was waiting to be promoted to major.
 "He was excited about the promotion," said his wife Jou.

-Hours before his death, the area of Muang Soui was under heavy enemy attack.
-Gen. Vang Pao then telephoned Lee Lue, who was flying from Vientiane, to see if he carried any bombs with him as he was on his way to Long Tieng.
+When the area of Muang Soui came under heavy enemy attack, Gen. Vang Pao telephoned Lee Lue, who was flying from Vientiane, to see if he carried any bombs with him as he was on his way to Long Tieng.
 Lee Lue's T-28 was armed.
-Vang Pao needed Lee Lue to attack the Pathet Lao troops in Muang Soui as they were losing ground as well as troops.
-On that day, Lee Lue's T-28 was hit and his plane was later found in debris near Ban Phou Pheung Noi.
+Vang Pao needed Lee Lue to attack the Pathet Lao troops in Muang Soui, as they were losing ground as well as troops.
+On that day, Lee Lue's T-28 was hit.
+His plane was later found in debris near Ban Phou Pheung Noi.
 "His death is among a few soldiers I cried to," stated Vang Pao in 2006.
 According to Christopher Robbin's book, The Ravens, respect for Lee Lue and his skills was shared by not just the Hmong but also seasoned American pilots.